-The Sub-Fund systematically includes environmental, social and governance ("ESG") analysis in its investment decisions on at least 90% of securities purchased.
-Pursuant to the Sub-Fund's ESG analysis, at least 51% of the Sub-Fund's Net Asset Value is invested in issuers with positive environmental and/or social characteristics that follow good governance practices, as measured through the Investment Manager's proprietary ESG scoring methodology and/or third party data.
-The Sub-Fund promotes environmental and/or social characteristics.
-Further details on the ESG analysis applied are provided below.
+The Sub-Fund systematically includes ESG analysis in its investment decisions on at least 90% of securities purchased.
+Pursuant to the Investment Manager's ESG analysis, at least 51% of the Sub-Fund's Net Asset Value is invested in companies with positive environmental and/or social characteristics that follow good governance practices as measured through the Investment Manager's proprietary ESG scoring methodology and/or third party data.

-The Sub-Fund invests at least 10% of its Net Asset Value in Sustainable Investments, as defined under SFDR, contributing to environmental or social objectives.
+The Sub-Fund also invests at least 20% of the Sub-Fund's Net Asset Value in Sustainable Investments, as defined under SFDR, contributing to environmental or social objectives.

-In addition, the Investment Manager evaluates and applies values and norms based screening to implement exclusions on certain industries and issuers based on specific ESG criteria and/or minimum standards of business practice based on international norms.
-To support this screening, the Investment Manager relies on third party provider(s) who identify an issuer's participation in or the revenue which they derive from activities that are inconsistent with the values and norms based screens.
-Further details on the screening process can be found below and in the Sub-Fund's full exclusion policy which can be found on https://am.jpmorgan.com/content/dam/jpm-am-aem/emea/regional/en/policies/exclusion-policy/jpm-etf-icav-eur-corporate-bond-rei-ucits-exclusion-policy-ce-en.pdf.
+In addition, the Investment Manager evaluates and applies values and norms based screening to implement exclusions on certain industries and companies based on specific ESG criteria and/or minimum standards of business practice based on international norms.
+To support this screening, the Investment Manager relies on third party provider(s) who identify a company's participation in or the revenue which they derive from activities that are inconsistent with the values and norms based screens.
+Further details on the screening process can be found below and in the Sub-Fund's full exclusion policy which can be found on https://am.jpmorgan.com/content/dam/jpm-amaem/emea/regional/en/policies/exclusion-policy/jpm-etf-icav-all-country-rei-equity-ucits-etfexclusion-policy-ce-en.pdf.

-Values based screening assesses issuers against key ESG values, such as environmental damage and production of controversial weapons.
+Values based screening assesses companies against key ESG values, such as environmental damage